UrbsLab/I2C2-Cluster-Documentation/README.md

 transfer (transfer.pmacs.upenn.edu) is used for transferring files from LPC to a local machine (sftp, scp and rsync).
 You cannot ssh to it.

 ### Logging in from Linux:
+Type the following into your terminal command line:
 `ssh username@sarlacc.pmacs.upenn.edu`

 ### Logging in from Windows